March Car Accident Death Toll for Wisconsin Highest Since 2007

 The Wisconsin Department of Transportation says that rear-end collisions are very common in work zones.
 These unnecessary accidents endanger drivers, passengers and road workers who may be struck during an accident or harmed by debris from the crash.

 After a crash, the first thing you should do is secure your safety and the safety of your passengers.
-Next, contact an attorney if youve been harmed.
+Next, contact an injury attorney if you’ve been harmed.

 Even if you do not think youve been hurt, injuries like whiplash take days to appear, but by that time important evidence is likely gone from the scene of your accident.